Buddha's Birthday: Vietnam

 In Vietnam, Buddha's birthday is called in Vietnamese, Lễ Phật Đản/Phật Đản (佛誕, "Birthday of the Buddha"), or Tam Hiệp and is celebrated throughout Vietnam.
 Many Buddhist temples hold celebrations that attract people from around the country, while pagodas around the country are decorated.
-From 1958 to 1975, the birthday of Buddha (on the 8th day of the 4th month in the Vietnamese calendar) was recognized as a national public holiday in South Vietnam, enjoyed with floats and lantern parades on the streets.
-Currently Buddha's Birthday is still a popular celebrated festival in Vietnam, but not a public holiday.
+From 1958 to 1975, the birthday of Buddha (on the 8th day of the 4th month in the Vietnamese calendar) was recognized as a national public holiday in South Vietnam, celebrated with floats and lantern parades on the streets.
+Buddha's Birthday is popular in Vietnam, but is not a public holiday.

 Outside Asia

 Australia

 In Sydney, Buddha's birthday is celebrated at the Nan Tien Temple in Wollongong, while another celebration also organised by Nan Tien Temple is held at Darling Harbour, which features Buddha's birthday ceremony.
 A variety of vegetarian food is served, and culture stalls and multicultural performances are held, celebrating cultures from China, Japan, Vietnam, Korea, India, Malaysia, Sri Lanka, Australia.
-Other temples in the Fo Guang Shan Nan Tien Temple group in Australia also hld celebrations on the eighth day of the fourth month of the China lunar calendar.
+Other temples in the Fo Guang Shan Nan Tien Temple group in Australia also hold celebrations on the eighth day of the fourth month of the China lunar calendar.
 In Brisbane, the Buddha's Birthday Festival is held annually and features a variety of pan-Asian food, and performances from various cultures are held.
 It is a weekend-long festival which draws over 200,000 visitors.
 In Melbourne, the weekend-long festival called Buddha's Day and Multicultural Festival is held at Federation Square around April/May.
 In Perth, a two-day celebration also known as Buddha's Day and Multicultural Festival is held at Langley Park.
 Local Buddhist temples and smaller towns around the country such as Bendigo, Victoria also hold celebrations.

 On the Australian external territory of Christmas Island, Buddha's Birthday is celebrated as "Vesak Day" and is celebrated alongside many other celebrations common in Australia and Malaysia as well as local celebrations of the island.